-- 1. To build skills in intellectual assessment - 2.
-To gain an orientation to cognitive assessment procedures formulating specific perceived needs of the client or situation - 3.
-To develop skills in collecting and evaluating data which generate relevant and practical implications for the management of the patient - 4.
-To continue to refine all of the objectives specified in the previous practicum
+- 3. To gain an orientation to cognitive assessment procedures formulating specific perceived needs of the client or situation - 4.
+To develop skills in collecting and evaluating data which generate relevant and practical implications for the management of the patient

 Relevant Activities